Comfy-Org/ComfyUI_frontend/README.md

 ### LiteGraph

-This repo is using litegraph package hosted on https://github.com/Comfy-Org/litegraph.js.
+This repo is using litegraph package hosted on <https://github.com/Comfy-Org/litegraph.js>.
 Any changes to litegraph should be submitted in that repo instead.

+### Test litegraph changes

+- Run `npm link` in the local litegraph repo.
+- Run `npm uninstall @comfyorg/litegraph` in this repo.
+- Run `npm link @comfyorg/litegraph` in this repo.

+This will replace the litegraph package in this repo with the local litegraph repo.

 ## Deploy